What is Stewardship?

 Caring for Our Protected Properties

-The health of our natural protected properties is the most important part to successful land stewardship and our restoration practices are crafted with long-term goals in mind.
+The health of our nature preserves is a critical aspect of successful land stewardship, and our restoration practices are crafted with long-term goals in mind.

-These restoration and stewardship efforts are long term projects and continue to be supported by our active Stewardship Program that is dedicated to the conservation, maintenance and restoration of our preserves.
+These stewardship efforts are long-term projects and continue to be supported by our active Stewardship Program.
+Funding for these activities comes from grants, donations, and a dedicated Stewardship Fund.

-One of the many ways to get involved with Chikaming Open Lands is to become a volunteer and come to our monthly Saturday Stewardship Workdays or become a Volunteer Land Steward to help care for our 12 preserves.
+One of the many ways to get involved with Chikaming Open Lands is to become a volunteer!
+We have monthly Stewardship Workdays to which the public is invited.
+Another option is to become a Volunteer Land Steward to help care for one of our preserves.